top of page

 Let us pray aloud, and together:

-<Longer pause for personal reflection>
+(LONGER pause for silent, personal reflection)

 In response to the call today “Lord, in Your mercy” Our response is, “hear our prayer!”